-Thanks to the leadership of Northside neighbors and the collaboration and support of several partners, the community landbank has purchased its first five homes, with plans for all five that will help serve families and promote affordability.
-Repair work has been completed on the first of the homes and will soon be in process for the rest.
+Thanks to the leadership of Northside neighbors and the collaboration and support of several partners, the community landbank has purchased its first eighteen homes & lots and welcomed its first seven families into the neighborhood.

 The landbank was made possible with a $3 million zero interest loan from UNC Chapel Hill to local non-profit Self-Help, with administrative support from the Town of Chapel Hill.
 Self-Help is able, with the Jackson Center and neighborhood leadership guidance, to purchase homes in transition and to hold them as strategies are created by neighbors and partner organizations.
 These homes are then redeveloped and sold to affordable housing agencies or families.